9 Types of Millets and Their Benefits

 Benefits of Little Millet:

-• Improves Digestive Health: The fiber in little millet aids in digestion, preventing constipation and other digestive issues.
+• Supports Digestive Health: The fiber in little millet promotes regular bowel movements and supports overall digestive health.

 Kodo millet is primarily grown in India and Africa.
 It has a rich nutritional profile, with high amounts of dietary fiber and protein.